Master of Engineering

 Technical Electives in a Concentration Area (9 credits, 3 courses)

 Select three courses from Engineering, Physical Sciences, Life Sciences, mathematics, Computer Science or related disciplines.
 Other current course offerings may be substituted with consent of advisor.

 - MENG 550: Internship

 - One advanced mathematics and one life science elective course are mandatory for all students (3 credits each):

 The Life Sciences Requirement integrates biology into the engineering experience.
 Students work with advisors to select the course most relevant to their career goals.
-Courses are typically selected from anatomy and physiology, cell and molecular biology, or biophysical chemistry.
+Courses are typically selected from anatomy, physiology, cell and molecular biology.
 View courses.

 - The required course load (30 cr) allows certificate requirements to be fulfilled and flexibility in tailoring curriculum to individual students.

 - No more than two 300 and 400 level undergraduate courses can be applied to the MEng degree and a minimum of a B must be earned for them to count.
 Undergraduate courses at the 200 level and lower may be taken, but cannot be used to fulfill MEng degree requirements.
 The only exceptions to this rule are for courses listed under approved life science electives and approved advanced math courses.

 - Students may take an independent study course (BME 791) for research project.

 - Graduation requirements include approval of all courses by an advisor.